grafana/grafana-operator/docs/docs/api.md

-Resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
+resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
 If resource is specified, a service.Name and service.Port must not be specified.
 This is a mutually exclusive setting with "Service".

 <table>
     <thead>